josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 ## A stress test

-To evaluate the app's performance under load, I ran a stress test on one of its REST endpoints using a sample of ~8,000 requests.
+To evaluate the app's performance under load, I ran a stress test on one of its REST endpoints.
 Each request cycle involves authenticating the current user, executing multiple queries against the PostgreSQL database, and serializing roughly 20KB of data.

-The following table shows the response times in milliseconds:
+The following table shows the response times in milliseconds of a sample of ~8,000 requests:

 | req/sec | p50     | p90     | max     |
 | ------- | ------- | ------- | ------- |